By Thomas Claburn InformationWeek June 8, 2009 07:20 PM

 AT&T (NYSE: T)'s iPhone subscribers are urging AT&T to reconsider its upgrade policies to allow owners of 3G iPhones to upgrade to the new iPhone 3G S model at the discounted price offered to new customers and subscribers eligible for subsidized upgrades.

-new iPhone 3G S when it debuts later this month at a cost of $199 and $299 for the 16GB and 32GB models, respectively, to new customers and those who qualify for the discounted price.
+AT&T will offer the new iPhone 3G S when it debuts later this month at a cost of $199 and $299 for the 16GB and 32GB models, respectively, to new customers and those who qualify for the discounted price.

 AT&T subscribers with an iPhone 3G who are not eligible for an upgrade -- those not near the end of their two-year contracts -- can still upgrade to an iPhone 3G S, but must pay $200 more -- $399 for the 16GB model and $499 for the 32GB model.